Balsall Heath: Red light era

 Street prostitution first appeared in Balsall Heath during the 1950s.
 Property values fell, attracting Birmingham's poorer migrants.
 By the 1970s, the area was notorious for street robberies and drug dealing.
 Cheddar Road was the centre of a red-light district worked by 450 women.
 About half of the 50 houses on this road had prostitutes advertising themselves in the windows, similar to Amsterdam.
 It was labelled Britain's busiest cul-de-sac.
 This period of the area's history is depicted in the 1980 film Prostitute.

 In 1986, an organisation called ANAWIM was formed by the Sisters of Charity to provide outreach support to the prostitutes.

 In September 1992, a report was published encouraging the formation of a zone of tolerance towards prostitution in Balsall Heath.
 This was opposed by residents and a local police inspector.
 In the following year Samo Paull, a woman working as a prostitute, was abducted from Balsall Heath and murdered.

 In 1994, residents began to organise street patrols forcing the prostitutes and street criminals out of the area.
 These patrols had the qualified support of the police but were regarded as vigilantes by some.
 There was an immediate two-thirds reduction in street and window prostitution.
 By November 1995, they had been almost eliminated.

 The area has enjoyed a slow revival.
 House prices are now similar to those in other inner-city areas, while the crime rate is among the lowest.

 Politics and governance

 Balsall Heath is divided by two wards for elections to Birmingham City Council; Balsall Heath West and Sparkbrook and Balsall Heath East.
+There are a total of three councillors between the two wards, two Independent councillors: Jamil Khan and Raihaan Abbas, and one Green Party councillor: Duncan Ali.

 Balsall Heath West is part of the Birmingham Ladywood constituency for general elections to the House of Commons of the United Kingdom, whereas Sparkbrook and Balsall Heath East is Part of the Birmingham Hall Green Constituency.